yoland68/chromium-junit-auto-migrate/README.md

 There are a couple of things this script **can not** do for you

 0. **TEST WILL NOT JUST WORK AFTER AUTO CONVERT, PLEASE TRY COMPILING AND RUNNING THEM FIRST**
-1. Auto convert tests that rely on test thread to have message handler (Error message: `java.lang.RuntimeException: Can't create handler inside thread that has not called Looper.prepare()`).
+1. Auto convert tests that rely on test thread to have message handler will not work (Example error message: `java.lang.RuntimeException: Can't create handler inside thread that has not called Looper.prepare()`).
 This is because AndroidJUnitRunner prevents any Handler from being created on the Instrumentation worker thread.
-In terms solution, one should try running whatever parts that causes these runtime errors on UI thread.
+In terms solution, one should try to run whatever parts that causes these runtime errors UI thread.
 Check this issue for more detail on AndroidJUnitRunner Handler issue: [link](https://github.com/skyisle/android-test-kit/issues/121)

 2. [`assertEquals(float a, float b)`](http://junit.org/junit4/javadoc/latest/org/junit/Assert.html), this is deprecated in JUnit4 Assert class, and it is replaced by assertEquals(float a, float b, double delta).
-This script does not auto change this API because no default delta value is provided. **Beware that despite Assert.assertEquals(float a, float b) is only deprecated, in android instrumentation tests, it will fail the assertion!** For more on this issue: [link](http://junit.org/junit4/javadoc/latest/org/junit/Assert.html)
+This script does not auto change this API because no default delta value is provided. **Beware that despite Assert.assertEquals(float a, float b) is only deprecated, when running in android instrumentation tests, it will fail the assertion no matter what!**

 3. Changed if any of the changed API now throws different Exceptions, the script is not powerful enough to change that